Supporting Teachers • Promoting Learning

 Importantly, further research by Robert J. Vallerand and Greg Reid has shown that negative feedback can decisively undermine intrinsic motivation.

 Applied in the ABRSM exam context, this is cause for genuine concern.
-Several examiners and insiders have told me that Holmes and David Smith (Head of the Exam Department at ABRSM, who checks through examiner comments) discourage examiners from using the words “Well Done” in their comments, and that even when awarding a Distinction they are required to explain each mark lost.
+Several examiners and insiders have told me that ABRSM (and some other exam boards) discourage examiners from using the words “Well Done” in their comments, and that even when awarding a Distinction they are required to explain each mark lost.

 Research into the psychology of motivation is ongoing, but based on the current balance of findings: